Osa Odighizuwa: Professional career

-2021 season: Rookie year

 Heading into his first training camp in the NFL, Odighizuwa was listed as a starting defensive tackle on the Cowboys' training camp depth chart alongside veteran Neville Gallimore.
 He faced competition from Trysten Hill and Chauncey Golston for his starting job.
-At the conclusion of the NFL preseason, head coach Mike McCarthy officially named Odighizuwa a starting defensive tackle.
+After the NFL preseason, head coach Mike McCarthy officially named Odighizuwa a starting defensive tackle.

 Odighizuwa made his first career start and NFL debut in the Cowboys' Week 1 loss to the Tampa Bay Buccaneers.
 He had a quiet debut, recording just one assist in the loss.
 Odighizuwa was relatively quiet for the first two games of the season, but he had an excellent game in Week 3 against the Philadelphia Eagles.
-In that game, Odighizuwa recorded his first career sack on quarterback Jalen Hurts, and posted 1.5 sacks, two solo tackles, and a tackle for loss during the 41-21 win.
-Odighizuwa posted another 0.5 sack, two more solo tackles, and another tackle for loss the following week in a 36-28 victory over the Carolina Panthers.
+In that game, Odighizuwa recorded his first career sack on quarterback Jalen Hurts and posted 1.5 sacks, two solo tackles, and a tackle for loss during the 41–21 win.
+Odighizuwa posted another 0.5 sack, two more solo tackles, and another tackle for loss the following week in a 36–28 victory over the Carolina Panthers.
 Odighizuwa recorded his third straight tackle for loss in a Week 5 victory against the New York Giants.
-In a 30-16 loss in Week 9 against the Denver Broncos, Odighizuwa recorded his fourth career tackle for loss.
-In a 27-17 Week 13 victory against the New Orleans Saints, Odighizuwa recorded four solo tackles and two tackles for a loss.
+In a 30–16 loss in Week 9 against the Denver Broncos, Odighizuwa recorded his fourth career tackle for loss.
+In a 27–17 Week 13 victory against the New Orleans Saints, Odighizuwa recorded four solo tackles and two for a loss.

-Overall, Odighizuwa finished his rookie season appearing in 16 games (12 starts) and recorded 21 solo tackles, 6 tackles for loss, 11 QB hits, and two sacks on the season.
+Odighizuwa finished his rookie season appearing in 16 games (12 starts) and recorded 21 solo tackles, 6 tackles for loss, 11 quarterback hits, and two sacks.
 He played in 57% of the Cowboys' defensive snaps during the season.

-Career Statistics
+On March 4, 2025, Odighizuwa signed a four-year, $80 million contract extension with the Cowboys.

+NFL career statistics

 Personal life

+Odighizuwa is of Nigerian descent.
 His older brother Owa Odighizuwa played as a defensive end in the NFL.

 Odighizuwa's father, Peter, was the perpetrator of the 2002 Appalachian School of Law shooting, in which three were killed and three were wounded.